googleforgames/agones/site/content/en/docs/Installation/terraform.md

 You should have 6 nodes in `Ready` state.

-To verify that Agones was installed sucessfully, check for any gameservers:
+To verify that Agones was installed successfully, check for any gameservers:
 ```
 kubectl get gameservers
 ```